Purgatory666/Hermes2/README.md

 ### Comprehensive Testing of Writing Styles

 The Hermes Translation Service offers 20 distinct writing styles.
-Here's how to test each one:
+Here's how to test each one with expected outputs:

 #### 1. None (Default)
 **Purpose**: Standard translation without stylistic modifications